The House Museum

 Photo Credit: Tom McClure Photography

-James Joseph Brown & the Peoples’ Quest for Gold – coming in 2018!
+James Joseph Brown & the Peoples’ Quest for Gold

 Visit our new Natural Resources Center to learn more about the man of the house, James Joseph Brown.
 Explore the mining endeavors that made the Browns millionaires and changed the course of history in Leadville.
 Discover how the quest for mineral wealth impacted the people of Colorado and transformed Denver into a growing cultural metropolis as a gateway to the gold fields.